 We therefore have several possible sources to inform the fixed cost for the modelled segments.
-These are summarised below.
+These are summarised below

-Figure A.5: Overview of datapoints derived for the fixed costs of the modelled segments [Source: Analysys Mason, 2024]
+Figure A.5: Overview of datapoints derived for the fixe d costs of the modelled segments [Source: Analysys Mason, 2023]

 Residential segment Business segment

 Source Value (NOK million) Source Value (NOK million)

-Telenor Telenor
+Telenor c/o Telenor ⊁

 Chilimobil data (Proff) 27-37 Unifon data (Proff) 50

-Other MSP data
+Other MSP data \times

-The estimate of residential fixed costs submitted by Telenor was not originally provided with accompanying evidence.
-Whilst it has since been clarified that the estimate was based on the costs of an actual operator (Happybytes), we do not consider that this operator is a suitable point of reference for the adjusted, equally efficient operator (A-EEO) that is to be modelled in this test.
-Therefore we do not believe that any significant weight can be attributed to this estimate.
+The estimates of residential fixed costs submitted by Telenor were not provided with accompanying evidence and therefore we do not believe that any significant weight can be attributed to them.
 The operator data from the other MSPs does not include a capital element, whilst the accounting data for Unifon is less reliable for this specific exercise due to its activities in a range of market segments.